leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/remesh.rst

    while holding :kbd:`Ctrl` adjusts the size linearly.

    Sample Voxel Size
-      Used to adjust the *Voxel Size* by picking and an area of the mesh to match the denseness of polygons after the remesh operation.
+      Used to adjust the *Voxel Size* by picking an area of the mesh to match the denseness of polygons after the remesh operation.

 Adaptivity